dawloom/EDGEBIC_Web_Description/public/downloads/README.md

 - The actual file serving is handled securely through the API, not direct file access

 ## File Management:
-1. Place your NTClipboard installer file in this directory
+1. Place your Edgebicinstaller file in this directory
 2. Ensure the filename matches what's configured in `/app/api/download/route.ts`
 3. Update the filename in the API if needed
 4. Make sure the file has appropriate permissions